MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/index.md

 ![](media/container-arch.png)

 That means Microsoft built containers into the Windows OS itself.
 Similar to how applications can depend on the OS to manage low-level resource control and scheduling, the OS also can provide containers as an isolated environment by which your app can execute in.
 Windows takes care of setting up the container environment--isolating the view of the filesystem, isolating the view of the Windows registry, restricting which apps are seen running in a container, etc. There is no hypervisor involved--just the Windows host OS itself.

-## Container users

-### Containers for developers

-Containers help developers build and ship higher-quality applications faster.
-Developers can create a Docker image that will deploy identically across all environments in seconds.
-There's a massive and growing ecosystem of applications packaged in Docker containers.
-DockerHub, a public containerized-application registry maintained by Docker, has published more than 180,000 applications in its public community repository, and that number is still growing.

-When a developer containerizes an app, only the app and the components it needs to run are combined into an image.
-Containers are then created from this image as you need them.
-You can also use an image as a baseline to create another image, making image creation even faster.
-Multiple containers can share the same image, which means containers start up very quickly and use fewer resources.
-For example, a developer can use containers to spin up lightweight and portable app components, also known as microservices, for distributed apps and quickly scale each service separately.

-Containers are portable and versatile, can be written in any language, and they're compatible with any machine running Windows Server 2016.
-Developers can create and test a container locally on their laptop or desktop, then deploy that same container image to their company's private cloud, public cloud, or service provider.
-The natural agility of containers supports modern app development patterns in large-scale, virtualized cloud environments.

-### Containers for IT professionals

-Containers help admins create infrastructure that's easier to update and maintain.
-IT professionals can use containers to provide standardized environments for their development, QA, and production teams.
-They no longer have to worry about complex installation and configuration procedures.
-By using containers, systems administrators abstract away differences in OS installations and the underlying infrastructure.

-Explain value prop here.

-## Containers 101

 ### Container Images